CoRoe/enf-matching/README.md

   button in the *Grid* group.
 A blue line will appear in the plot area, indicating the ENF values loaded from a hard-wired test file.

-- Leave the metric setting at *Euclidia* and press the *Match* button.
+- Leave the metric setting at *Euclidian* and press the *Match* button.

   ![Screenshot](images/screenshot-matched.png)